 Valley of the Queens

-Hatshepsut Temple At El Deir El-Bahri
+Hatshepsut Temple at El Deir El-Bahri

 Colossi of Memnon